 Exporting fruit juices to Europe

-Europe is the largest market for fruit juices in the world, representing 55% of total world imports.
-The import continues to grow, in spite of the decreasing consumption of retail packed juices.
+Europe is the largest market for fruit juices in the world, representing 55% of the total world imports.
+The import continues to grow, in spite of the decreasing consumption of retail-packed juices.
 This is because imported juices are increasingly used as ingredients in different types of beverages.
-Large importing and consuming markets such as Belgium, the Netherlands, France, Germany and the United Kingdom continue to offer opportunities for developing country exporters.
-The best opportunities can be found in the high-value segments of not-from-concentrate (NFC) juices, superfruit juices and the use of fruit juices as ingredients in soft drink “detox” beverages.
+Large importing and consuming markets such as Belgium, the Netherlands, France, Germany and the United Kingdom continue to offer opportunities for exporters from developing countries.
+The best opportunities can be found in the high-value segments of not-from-concentrate (NFC) juices, superfruit juices and the use of fruit juices as ingredients in soft-drink “detox” beverages.
+Exports to Europe are generally done as semi-finished product (bulk tanks, drums, containers), packing of consumer products is done by European bottling companies.

 Contents of this page